Fort Kearny: Later years and abandonment

 The construction of the Union Pacific Railroad across Nebraska starting in 1865 largely marked the end of the need for a fort to protect and supply wagon train emigrants.
-Following the completion of the transcontinental railroad in 1869, the U.S. Army issued an order for abandonment of the post on May 22, 1871.
+Following the completion of the transcontinental railroad in 1869, the US Army issued an order for abandonment of the post on May 22, 1871.
 In 1875, the buildings were torn down and the materials removed to barracks at North Platte and Sidney.
 The troops of the fort were restationed to Omaha and its stores were relocated to Fort McPherson 70 miles (110 km) to the west.
 In December 1876, the grounds were given over to the United States Department of the Interior for disbursement to settlements under the Homestead Act.
 Within several years, little remained of the fort except for cottonwood trees and the 1864 earthwork fortifications.

 Fort Kearny State Historical Park

 In 1928, the Fort Kearny Memorial Association was formed by Nebraska citizens to raise money to purchase and restore part of the grounds.
 The organization was able to purchase 40 acre of the original site, which it offered to the State of Nebraska.
 The State Legislature authorized the purchase, which became final on March 26, 1929.
 Thus acquired by the State of Nebraska in 1929, part of the original site is now operated as Fort Kearny State Historical Park by the Nebraska Game and Parks Commission.
 The site has been entered on the National Register of Historic Places.

 In cooperation with the Nebraska Game and Parks Commission, which operates the current State Historic Park, the Nebraska State Historical Society conducts ongoing archaeological investigations of the grounds.
 These digs have uncovered and marked the foundations of all major building on the site including headquarters, officers and troops quarters, parade grounds, storage and livestock stockade.
 A small theatre that shows a 20-minute history of the fort, a museum with collected artifacts and a reconstructed blacksmith shop with period cannons, caissons, tack and other equipment is behind the museum.
 There is space on the park for RV and trailer parking with some facilities.
 The park is only open during the summer months.
 Reenactors fire the authentic cannon every year on 4 July weekend ceremonies.

-In June 2010, Governor Dave Heineman signed a Proclamation re-establishing the 2nd Battalion, Nebraska Veteran Cavalry, the unit will be at the Fort on three major holidays, memorial day weekend, 4 July weekend, and Labor day weekend.
+In June 2010, Governor Dave Heineman signed a Proclamation re-establishing the 2nd Battalion, Nebraska Veteran Cavalry; the unit will be at the Fort on three major holidays, Memorial Day weekend, July 4 weekend, and Labor Day weekend.
 This historical cavalry unit served at the fort during the Indian Wars, the unit is historically correct in every possible aspect; bugle calls used by the cavalry can be heard at differing times to announce the activities of the troop at the fort.